 You could also use a car you own free and clear as collateral, or, if you’ve paid off a large portion of your car loan, you may be able to obtain a car title loan.
 Like with using a home you own as collateral, using a car you own, or the car title, comes at the risk of losing the car should you be unable to make payments.

 Another way to get a loan with bad credit is through an unsecured loan.
-These can be more difficult to obtain with bad credit as loan lenders rely solely upon your credit scores and credit history.
+It can be more difficult to obtain unsecured loans for bad credit as loan lenders rely solely upon your credit scores and credit history.
 Whereas you would you put up something you own as the collateral on a secured loan, an unsecured loan doesn’t require collateral.
 Instead, these loans come at a much higher interest rate and may be more difficult to qualify for.

 In addition to the type of loan that works best for your financial situation, you should also consider whether or not taking out the loan will improve your bad credit.
 Unless you have an immediate need for the money (such as an emergency), it may be better off in the long run for you to focus on improving your credit.
 If you do need to obtain financing, make sure that whatever loan you apply for will be reported to the credit bureaus.
 You want to have this information be recorded as a part of your credit history, which, in turn, should help to improve your scores.